COLUMBIA GORGE Health Council Learning Collaborative

 Training Dates/Times:

-4-hour trainings sessions on Thursday and Fridays from 8:30 am to 12:30 pm PST
+4.25-hour training sessions every other Thursday and Friday morning from 8:30 am to 12:45 pm PST

 For questions or more information about our Community Health Worker training, please contact us at [email protected]